List of York City F.C. managers: 2022–present

 Askey was dismissed in November 2022 with the team 12th in the National League after 19 matches, which was described as a "shock" decision by The Press due to Askey's successful record as manager and popular standing with supporters.
 David Webb was appointed in December to his first managerial role, having previously held youth football and off-field positions, and was most recently head of football operations at Huddersfield Town.
 He was dismissed in February 2023 with York four points above the relegation zone following four successive defeats.
 At two months, his tenure was the shortest of any permanent manager at the club.
 Webb's assistant, Michael Morton, took over as interim manager, and was appointed permanently in May after leading York to a 19th-place finish in the 2022–23 season.
 Morton was dismissed in August after six matches without a win at the start of the 2023–24 season left York second from bottom of the table.
 He was succeeded in September by former Solihull Moors manager Neal Ardley, who was replaced in February 2024 by Worthing manager Adam Hinshelwood, with the team one point above the relegation zone in 20th place.
 Hinshelwood guided York to safety from relegation on the final day of the 2023–24 season, finishing in 20th place.
-His team finished in second place in the 2024–25 National League with 96 points—the second highest seasonal points tally in the club's history— but were eliminated from the play-offs after losing 3–0 at home to Oldham Athletic in the semi-final.
-Hinshelwood was dismissed in August 2025, with the decision described in The Press as "something as a shock to supporters".
-His tenure as manager ended with a win percentage of 54.5%—the highest of any permanent manager in the club's history.
+His team finished in second place in the 2024–25 National League with 96 points—the second highest seasonal points tally in the club's history—but were eliminated from the play-offs after losing 3–0 at home to Oldham Athletic in the semi-final.
+Hinshelwood was dismissed in August 2025 after only four matches of the 2025–26 season had been played, with the decision described in The Press as "something as a shock to supporters".

-Hinshelwood was replaced in August 2025 by former Notts County manager Stuart Maynard.
+Hinshelwood was replaced in August 2025 by former Notts County manager Stuart Maynard, who led York to a club record 24 successive league matches unbeaten, which spanned October 2025 to February 2026, as well as another record of nine successive league matches won.
+The team maintained a race with Rochdale for the 2025–26 National League title, which went down to the final day of the season and saw York play Rochdale away, needing only a draw to secure the title.
+Rochdale opened the scoring in the fifth minute of stoppage time, before York equalised eight minutes later to secure the title with a 1–1 draw.
+As a result, York were promoted to League Two, returning to the Football League after an absence of ten years.
+Maynard was dismissed only three months later in July 2026, with the club citing a "difference in direction and vision", and was replaced by former Crawley Town manager Scott Lindsey, who was appointed to the position of head coach.